plfrobk/openai_integration/README.md

 # openai_integration
 Application to integrate with OpenAI's functionality, both via API and Python, that will call and save results to local JSON files to use as a starter to develop applications.
-Recommend the following to get started:
+Please do the following to get going with the existing functionality:

 1.)
 Create a virtual environment

 2.)
 Utilize the requirements.txt to install all necessary dependencies

 3.)
-Create a "API_KEY.txt" and "ORGANIZATION_KEY.txt" file in your virtual environment folder with your API and Organization code from OpenAI (Note: This file and all other contents in the virtual environment folder are excluded from GitHub for security reasons)
+Create a "API_KEY.txt" and "ORGANIZATION_KEY.txt" file in your virtual environment folder with your API and Organization code  values from OpenAI (Note: This file and all other contents in the virtual environment folder are excluded from GitHub for security reasons).
+If you want to provide these a different way, you'll need to tweak the functions in the integration files in the "src/caller/" location.

 4.)
 Run "pip install -e ." in your root folder to ensure the main caller package is avaiable to the other applications